Tropical Storm Ian to rapidly strengthen into hurricane Monday, NHC says

 TAMPA, Fla (WFLA) — Tropical Storm Ian is expected to strengthen into a hurricane on Monday as it continues to make a projected path toward Florida, according to the National Hurricane Center.

-According to the NHC, the center of Ian was expected to pass Jamaica Sunday.
-It would then move near or past the Cayman Islands early Monday morning before it gets near Cuba Monday night or Tuesday morning.
+According to the NHC, the center of Ian is expected to pass near or west of the Cayman Islands on Monday, and near or over western Cuba Monday night and early Tuesday.

-“[The hurricane] is expected to turn into the eastern Gulf of Mexico this week passing just to the west of the Bay Area,” meteorologist Eric Stone said.
-“We should feel impacts late Tuesday through Friday.
-Rain, wind, and storm surge depend on Ian’s exact track.”

 The NHC predicted that by Tuesday, Ian could reach major hurricane strength, which is at least a category three.
-The updated live track, which has continued to shift westward, now shows Ian as being a category four while in the gulf.
+The updated live track, which has continued to shift eastward, shows Ian as being a category four while in the gulf.

+“This shift eastward has been a gradual trend all day and is believable and makes meteorological sense.
+It is a more threatening track for the Bay Area,” said WFLA Chief Meteorologist Jeff Berardelli.
+“While there is still time for shifts, and there likely will be some, but we need to prepare for a direct hit or a very close call.
+Either way the impacts would be significant.”

 Florida is expected to feel the first of Ian’s impact through the midweek, with flash and urban flooding possible due to rainfall across the Florida Keys and Peninsula.
 The NHC said northern Florida, the Pandhandle, and parts of the southeastern United States may also see heavy rain Thursday through Friday.